-Kathleen Dudden Rowlands Ph.D., Director and Primary Investigator: An Associate Professor in the Department of Secondary Education at California State University, Northridge, Kathleen was a classroom teacher (grades 7-12) for 20 years.
+Kathleen Dudden Rowlands Ph.D., Director and Primary Investigator: A Professor in the Department of Secondary Education at California State University, Northridge, Kathleen was a classroom teacher (grades 7-12) for 20 years.
 She has a doctorate in Composition from Indiana University of Pennsylvania and is the author of Opening Texts: Using Writing to Teach Literature (Heinemann 1990 published under her former last name "Andrasick") as well as a number of articles.
 She has more than 15 years of experience as Co-director of the Hawai`i Writing Project, and as Director or Co-director of fifteen summer institutes in Hawai`i (Honolulu and Maui), Houston, and American Samoa.
-She is the Director of the Reading Institute for Academic Preparation at CSUN, and has led a number of training sessions for the Expository Reading and Writing Course (ERWC) throughout the greater Los Angeles area.
+She is closely affiliated with the Expository Reading and Writing Course for which she has led a number of training sessions (ERWC) throughout the greater Los Angeles area.

 Matthew Brown M.A., Co-Director: Matthew has his M.A. in Secondary Education, (English Focus) from CSUN.
 He has taught grades 7-12 grades over the past 14 years and is now the English Department Chair and Academic Dean at Santa Clarita Christian School.
 He is Teacher Consultant with the South Coast Writing Project at UCSB and works closely with the California Writing Project on the ISAW (Improving Student Academic Writing) program.
 He directs the Young Writer's Camp and the ISAW workshops for the Cal State Northridge Writing Project.
 Matthew has published articles in English Journal and in California English.

 Pamela Holguin-Brown, M.A., Co-Director